 read and writeaccess mode.

-This will create a directory with a default path that designates export location inside the share and is used (alongside share’s IP address) to mount the export.
+This will create a directory with a default path that designates export location inside the share.
+This path is automatically generated based on the share name and used (alongside the share’s IP address) to mount the export.

 Do not give the users access to the root export.